paritytech/substrate-connect/projects/wallet-template/README.md

 ### As a Dapp

-As a dapp, you will want to use the [@substrate/discovery](../../packages/discovery/README.md) protocol to discovery the extension.
+As a dapp, you will want to use the [@substrate/discovery](../../packages/discovery/README.md) protocol to discover the extension.
 An example implementation can be found in the [light client dapp](../../examples/light-client-dapp/) folder.

 ### As an extension